 Building training jobs that are resilient to VM restarts

-Google Cloud VMs may be restarted occasionally.
+GCP VMs may be restarted occasionally.
 You should ensure that your training job is resilient to these restarts, by saving model checkpoints regularly, and by configuring your job to restore the most recent checkpoint.

 You usually save model checkpoints in the Cloud Storage path that

 The TensorFlow Estimator API implements checkpoint functionality for you.
 If your model is wrapped in an Estimator, you do not need to worry about restart events on your VMs.

 If it is not feasible for you to wrap your model in a TensorFlow Estimator and you want your TensorFlow training jobs to be resilient to restart events, you must write the checkpoint saving and restoration functionality into your model yourself.
 TensorFlow provides the following useful resources in the tf.train module:

 You can run your training jobs on AI Platform with graphics processing units (GPUs).
 GPUs are designed to perform mathematically intensive operations at high speed.
 They can be more effective at running certain operations on tensor data than adding another machine with one or more CPU cores.

 The AI Platform training service doesn't provide any special interface for working with GPUs.
 You can specify GPU-enabled machines to run your job, and the service allocates them for you.
 For example, in a TensorFlow training job you can assign TensorFlow Ops to GPUs in your code.
 When you specify a machine type with GPU access for a task type, each instance assigned to that task type is configured identically (as always): the service runs a single replica of your code on each machine.